 Plenty of people have indulged in some sort of shoplifting.
-The onion scam at a supermarket checkout, a drunken dine-and-dash, a felt jester hat nabbed from one of those shops at Glastonbury made out of metal poles, bunting and dreamcatchers – it all counts.
-But while most amateurs tend to pack it in at puberty, or at least once they're old enough to pay their own bills, for others it can become a full-time career.
-And around Christmas time, those professional shoplifters are known to considerably step up their game.
+The onion scam at a supermarket checkout, a drunken dine-and-dash, a felt jester hat nabbed from one of those shops at Glastonbury made out of metal poles, bunting and dreamcatchers—it all counts.
+But while most amateurs tend to give up the game around the time they hit puberty, or at least once they're old enough to pay their own bills, for others it can become a full-time career.
+And around the holidays, those professional shoplifters are known to considerably step up their games.

 Shoplifting is a crime as old as retail itself.
-From ancient Egypt to the Roman Empire, where the punishment for stealing could – in the worst cases – be a death sentence, through to the scammers and pickpockets of 16th century London – who risked being hanged if they were caught – people have always stolen goods from shops, whether out of necessity or just for the thrill of it.
+From ancient Egypt to the Roman Empire, where the punishment for stealing could be a death sentence, through to the scammers and pickpockets of 16th century London, people have always stolen goods from shops, whether out of necessity or just for the thrill of it.

-By the early 19th century, shoplifting was no longer a crime punishable by death in the UK and had, according to Kerry Segrave's Shoplifting: A Social History, largely become as popular with women as it had been with men.
+By the early 19th century, shoplifting was no longer a crime punishable by death in the UK and had, according to Kerry Segrave's Shoplifting: A Social History, largely become the pursuit of women as well as men.
 South London's all-female shoplifting gang the Forty Thieves, founded in 1865, were responsible for the largest shoplifting operation the UK has ever seen, fleecing shops out of thousands of pounds by hiding goods in clothes specifically designed for thievery.

 These days, in order to keep shoplifters at bay, retail stores adopt a range of security measures.
 One of these is the store detective.
 While you're probably never further than half a mile from one of these plain-clothed patrollers in any British city, most will never be aware of their presence.